 2. Reactive Instead of Proactive Monitoring

-True managed services means your MSP should catch problems before you do.
+True managed services means your MSP catches problems before you do.
 If you’re consistently the one discovering that a server is down, that backups failed, or that disk space is running critically low, your provider isn’t delivering on the “managed” part of the equation.

 3. The Same Problems Keep Recurring